LeepDev/project-1/README.md

         - curve
         - eephus
     - includes a tic-tac-toe like pitch location selector
-- [ ] Render a astros' batter mode
+- [X] Render a astros' batter mode
-    - includes a random hint button
+    - includes a random hint button (text for now)
-        - audio clue of banging noises and pauses
     - includes a selection of batting speeds
         - slow
         - medium
         - fast
     - includes a tic-tac-toe like batting location selector
-- [ ] Render Play ball button
-    - runs logic and display results (see below)
+- [ ] Auto Render logic and display results (see below) on the Batter's Box Page
+- [ ] Render a batting session message
+    - "Strike!" when batter does not hit the ball
+    - add button to go back to pitching page unless batting session is done (pitch count is 3 max)
+    - add button to quit
 - [ ] Render a pitch count
     - i.e.: PITCH 2
     - pitch count includes